 Iceland is, for lack of a better adjective, Nordic Nirvana.
 Everything that world is craving for right now, Iceland already has.
 From egalitarianism to sustainable living, you name it, they thrive in it.
-Satisfyingly unique in its beauty and inspiring in its relentless endeavour to make it better year after year, Iceland is as warm in its hospitality as it is cold in its climate.
+Satisfyingly unique in its beauty and inspiring in its relentless endeavor to make it better year after year, Iceland is as warm in its hospitality as it is cold in its climate.
 Adding to the magic of Icelandic landscape are the waterfalls (Gljufrafoss and Svartifoss) and the stratovolcano, Hekla.
 The volcanic cave of Grjotagja further alleviates any doubt that Iceland is truly and spectacularly one of a kind.
 From the sheer wackiness of the Icelandic Sea Monster Museum to the other-worldly Buri cave once formed by a river of lava.

 You also get to straddle two tectonic plates at Midlina.
 Iceland has a way with creating legends out of nothing as proved by the countless myths borne out of this land.
-A land tailor made for artists, the country boasts a growing number of poets, writers, painters and dreamers.
+A land tailor-made for artists, the country boasts a growing number of poets, writers, painters and dreamers.
 A glowing testament to the beauty of the land, a beauty that, in no lesser amount, is reflected in its people.

 4 Hours Around Iceland